aidenmk/various_school_projects/passion_project/backend_dev/README.md

 Anywho, check out bootstrapplant.py if you want to see the self created database being made.
 I have yet to tune up the conditionals in that file to find a realistic watering interval.
 I hope to get it working soon so that way I have data to train up (and learn more about) a supervised or unsupervised model.

+Another portion I've been working on that is not published here is setting up an api using aws lambda to relay info from backend to frontend.

-Future plans are to create an frontend with a bonsai tree watering tracker for a mobile app.
+Future plans are to create a mobile app.